Timotheus (general): Final years

 In his dispatches after the battle, Chares complained so bitterly about Iphicrates and Timotheus that the Athenians put them on their trial.
 The accusers were Chares and Aristophon.
 Iphicrates, who had fewer enemies than Timotheus, was acquitted; but Timotheus, who had always been disliked for his perceived arrogance, was condemned to pay a very heavy fine.
 Being unable to pay, he withdrew to Chalcis, where he died soon afterwards.
 The Athenians later showed their sorrow over the treatment of Timotheus by forgiving the greater part of the fine that had passed onto his son Conon to pay.
 Timotheus was buried in the Ceramicus and statues were erected to his memory in the Agora and the Acropolis.

 Reputation

 Timotheus inspired much jealousy among his rivals, his reputation somewhat tarnished by the record of his final years.
-Claudius Aelianus sums up much of the negative perception of Timotheus' generalship.
-Note that the Athenian general Timotheus was reckoned to be fortunate.
+Aelian sums up much of the negative perception of Timotheus' generalship: "Note that the Athenian general Timotheus was reckoned to be fortunate.
 People said fortune was responsible, and Timotheus had no part in it.
-They ridiculed him on the stage, and painters portrayed him asleep, with Tykhe (Fortune) hovering above his head and pulling the cities into her net.
+They ridiculed him on the stage, and painters portrayed him asleep, with Tyche (Fortune) hovering above his head and pulling the cities into her net."
 This commentary is balanced by the credible picture (presented by Isocrates) of a skilled and cautious general, magnanimous victor and low-key diplomat.